Weather of 2010: March 28–31

-The UK was expecting one last shot at winter a huge snow storm is expected to drive up from the South West with rain turning to snow Midlands northwards.
-The UK Met Office has issued severe weather warnings for the following regions:
+In the UK, a huge snow storm was expected to drive up from the South West with rain turning to snow Midlands northwards.
+The UK Met Office issued severe weather warnings for the following regions:

 Northern Ireland, North West England, Wales, Yorkshire & Humber, West Midlands, S.W.
 Scotland, Lothian and Borders, East Midlands and North East England.
-Temperatures are expected to go sub zero once again.
-Snow is forecast from Cardiff, Wales northwards.
-The warnings come a day after top British meteorologists from outside the UK Met Office predicted the UK's hottest summer on record for 2010 on the 28th.
+Temperatures were expected to go sub-zero once again.
+Snow was forecast from Cardiff, Wales northwards.
+The warnings came a day after top British meteorologists from outside the UK Met Office predicted the UK's hottest summer on record for 2010 on the 28th.

-Snow fell in Scotland on March 30, stranding drivers on a motorway leaving them to dig out their cars, the MetOffice released weather alerts for only Scotland and Northern Ireland as the south wasn't as cold as forecasted however heavy snow is falling on higher ground in England and Wales, however temperatures in the South West of the UK fell dramatically around lunch time of March 30 and snow is falling in some areas in South Wales and South West England.
+Snow fell in Scotland on March 30, stranding drivers on a motorway leaving them to dig out their cars.
+The MetOffice released weather alerts for only Scotland and Northern Ireland as the south was not as cold as forecasted.
+However, heavy snow was falling on higher ground in England and Wales.
+Temperatures in the South West of the UK fell dramatically around noon on March 30, and snow fell in some areas in South Wales and South West England.

-The Met Office updated its warnings on March 30, the following areas of the UK are in severe weather warnings; Wales, Scotland and Northern Ireland.
-The Met Office has also issued extreme weather warnings of Severe Blizzards, Severe Drifting Snow & Very Heavy Snowfall in Western Northern Ireland and North East Scotland where 40–50 cm of snow is now forecasted to fall with drifts over 5 feet tall.
-Heavy thunder storms hit parts of Hampshire and temperatures begin to rise in Southern England and Greater London.
+The Met Office updated its warnings on March 30.
+The following areas of the UK were in severe weather warnings: Wales, Scotland and Northern Ireland.
+The Met Office also issued extreme weather warnings of Severe blizzards, severe drifting snow and very heavy snowfall in Western Northern Ireland and North East Scotland, where 40–50 cm of snow was forecasted to fall, with drifts over five feet tall.
+Heavy thunderstorms hit parts of Hampshire, and temperatures began to rise in Southern England and Greater London.